yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

          Indicates which account you are connecting for authentication. access_token : :type:`string`, :required:`required`
-         Token identifying authorization with MeshyDB requested during `Generating Token <../authorization/generating_token.html#generating-token>`_. username : :type:`string`, :required:`required`
+         Token identifying authorization with MeshyDB requested during `Generating Token <../authorization/generating_token.html#generating-token>`_. firstName : :type:`string`
-         Unique identifier for user or device.
-      id : :type:`string`
-         Identifies unique record of user data.
-      firstName : :type:`string`
          Provides details about a user's first name. lastName : :type:`string`
-         Provides details about a user's last name. verified : :type:`boolean`
-         Identifies whether the user is verified.
-      isActive : :type:`boolean`
-         Identifies whether the user is active.
-      phoneNumber : :type:`string`, :required:`required` *if using phone verification*
-         Provides details about a user's phone number. emailAddress : :type:`string`, :required:`required` *if using email verification* Provides details about a user's email address. roles : :type:`string[]`
+         Provides details about a user's last name. phoneNumber : :type:`string`, :required:`required` *if using phone verification* Provides details about a user's phone number. emailAddress : :type:`string`, :required:`required` *if using email verification* Provides details about a user's email address.
-         Provides collection of roles to define permissions set of a user. securityQuestions : :type:`object[]`, :required:`required` *if using question verification* Collection of questions and answers used for password recovery if question security is configured. anonymous : :type:`boolean`
-         Identifies whether the user is anonymous.

    .. group-tab:: C#